wazum/sluggi/README.md

 - Lock individual page URL paths
 - Optionally protect descendant paths when ancestor changes
 - Locked URL paths skip automatic regeneration
+- Auto-lock when full path is manually edited

 ### Access Control
 Restrict URL path editing capabilities for non-admin users:
 - **Last segment only**: Editors can only modify the final path segment
-- **Hierarchy permissions**: URL path editing requires permission on the parent page
+- **Hierarchy permissions**: URL path editing is restricted based on page edit permissions in the rootline
-- **Full path editing toggle**: Allow permitted users to unlock full path editing via UI button
+- **Full path editing toggle**: Allow permitted users to temporarily unlock full path editing via UI button

 ### Excluded Page Types
 Configure page types (doktypes) that should not have URL paths, such as Sysfolder (254), Recycler (255), or Spacer (199).